Report a Sexual Assault

 Often people do not understand what sexual assault is and are confused if an incident might constitute criminal sexual assault.
 We provide the following explanations to offer some clarity:

-- Consent is defined by NIU’s official consent definition.
-Technical terms can be very confusing, so we refer to this video for a common sense approach to understanding consent.
+- Technical terms can be very confusing, so we refer to this video for a common-sense approach to understanding consent.

 - Sexual assault is the most intrusive level of a sexual act.
 Please refer to the below chart for an explanation.